The Economics Program

-For students in Hiram’s economics program, learning extends beyond the traditional classroom setting.
+Learning extends beyond the traditional classroom setting for these economics majors in Ohio.
 The department strongly encourages students to broaden their perspective and understanding of the theories of economics by participating in overseas study programs and hands-on learning experiences that are closer to campus.
-Department faculty have led trips to Turkey, Tanzania, China, Bhutan, Greece and Zimbabwe.
+Department faculty have led study abroad trips to Turkey, Tanzania, China, Bhutan, Greece and Zimbabwe.
 Experiences closer to home are provided through internships and our active investment club.
-Through the college’s entrepreneurship program, students have the opportunity to be matched with an off-campus mentor, develop an enterprise plan, and present it in the enterprise plan symposium and, perhaps, receive funding to put their ideas into practice.
+Through the college’s, students have the opportunity to be matched with an off-campus mentor, develop an enterprise plan, and present it in the enterprise plan symposium and, perhaps, receive funding to put their ideas into practice.

-All students majoring in economics are required to complete an independent research project during their senior year.
+All students pursuing the economics program are required to complete an independent research project during their senior year.
 Department faculty are also active advocates of students gaining internship experiences.
 Faculty members serve as liaisons between students and institutions to assist with the coordination of internship opportunities.
-In the past, students have interned with the United Way, the Cleveland Economic Development Committee, Siemens Corporation, and Fannie Mae, among others.
+In the past, students in the economics program have interned with the United Way, the Cleveland Economic Development Committee, Siemens Corporation, and Fannie Mae, among others.

 - Principles of Microeconomics (Economics)